Skip to content

 Platinum

-Platinum is durable and reflects the vibrancy of a relationship
+Platinum is durable and reflects the permanence of a relationship.

-Platinum is 60% heavier than 14kt gold, so a hard metal, much stronger and denser than gold.
-Platinum is also known for its ability to withstand daily wear and tear without thinning.
-White gold, on the other hand, loses small pieces of metal with every scratch, and jewelry needs replacing the worn fragments.
+Platinum is 60% heavier than 14kt gold, making it a hard metal, much stronger and denser than gold.
+Additionally, platinum is known for its ability to withstand daily wear without thinning.
+White gold, on the other hand, loses small pieces of metal with each scratch, and jewelry needs to have worn fragments replaced.

-Platinum offers better protection to gemstones, so it is the industry standard for setting a diamond (for example, a platinum crown ensures that a diamond will be set and held securely).
+Platinum offers better protection for gemstones, which is why it represents the industry standard for setting a diamond (for example, a platinum crown ensures that a diamond will be securely set and held in place).

-Thus, platinum's strength and longevity make it possible for jewelry to be passed down from generation to generation, extend the life of a gemstone, and can also transform an antique piece into something completely new.
+Thus, the strength and longevity of platinum make it possible for jewelry to be passed down from generation to generation, extend the lifespan of a gemstone, and can also transform an antique piece into something completely new.

 Platinum is a rare metal.

 Platinum is 30 times rarer than gold.
-If all the platinum ever mined were melted down and poured into an Olympic-sized swimming pool, the platinum would barely reach your ankles.
-Instead, the gold would fill three entire basins.
+If all the platinum ever mined were melted down and poured into an Olympic-sized swimming pool, platinum would barely reach the ankles.
+In contrast, gold would fill three entire pools.

 Platinum is a pure hypoallergenic metal.

-Platinum is naturally white in color and enhances the brilliance of diamonds.
+Platinum has a natural white color and enhances the brilliance of diamonds.

 Platinum is a naturally white precious metal.
-White gold, on the other hand, is actually yellow gold that has been mixed with other metals and then plated with rhodium - a white mask that will reveal a yellow tint over time and will require reconditioning to retain its color.
-Platinum, on the other hand, will naturally retain its white color.
+White gold, on the other hand, is actually yellow gold that has been mixed with other metals and then plated with rhodium - a white mask that will reveal a yellowish hue over time and will require refinishing to maintain its color.
+Platinum, on the other hand, will naturally maintain its white color.

-The true white of the platinum accentuates the brilliance of the precious stones.
+The true white of platinum enhances the brilliance of gemstones.
 From rubies and emeralds to sapphires, colored gemstones appear more vibrant when set in platinum.
-This makes platinum the ideal metal for setting diamonds in engagement rings, wedding rings and other fine jewelry.
+This makes platinum the ideal metal for securing diamonds in engagement rings, wedding bands, and other fine jewelry.

-Platinum enjoys all the advantages mentioned above, but the processing of this precious metal is more difficult, and scratches on platinum are seen more quickly than on gold.
-In addition, you must keep in mind that platinum jewelry has a higher cost than white gold jewelry because it is more difficult to process.
+Platinum enjoys all the aforementioned advantages, but the processing of this precious metal is more difficult, and scratches on platinum are more visible than those on gold.
+In addition, you must consider that platinum jewelry has a higher cost compared to white gold jewelry because the processing is more difficult.

 Read more